-- Step 1 Decide on a process you want to describe.
-For example, you might want to describe the life of an apple, from seed to compost stage. - Step 2 Jot down the steps you wish to highlight in the process.
-Try to keep each step clear and separate. - Step 3 Create a text box for each step, and write or insert your text in each box.
+Step 1 Decide on a process you want to describe.
+For example, you might want to describe the life of an apple, from seed to compost stage.

+Step 2 Jot down the steps you wish to highlight in the process.
+Try to keep each step clear and separate.

+Step 3 Create a text box for each step, and write or insert your text in each box.

 Step 4 Link each step with an arrow showing the direction of the process.
-Read through your diagram to make sure the steps you have included are logical and that you flourish there.
-However, this is not the case.
-The heavy where the roots of the plants cannot access them.
-The rainforest trees are able to survive in these soils because warm temperatures in the tropics allow leaf litter - dead recycled into plant nutrients.
+Read through your diagram to make sure the steps you have included are logical and that you haven't missed any important parts of the process you are aiming to describe.